 - 3. Lift the motherboard and align it so that the screw holes and riser pins are matched.
 Also, move the motherboard toward the back of the case so that the ports that stick out from the motherboard are matched up with the corresponding holes in the case. - 4.
-Place the motherboard on the riser pins. - Locate a screwdriver.
-5. - 6.
-Attach the motherboard to the riser pins using the appropriate washers and screws. - Locate the motherboard power cable on the power supply.
-7. - Locate the motherboard's power connector.
-8.
+Place the motherboard on the riser pins, being careful with the handling of any attached cables, the processor, RAM, and so forth. - 5.
+Locate a screwdriver. - 6.
+Attach the motherboard to the riser pins using the appropriate washers and screws. - 7.
+Locate the motherboard power cable on the power supply. - 8.
+Locate the motherboard's power connector.